 Taragüi Con Palo is the most popular yerba mate in Argentina — and I understand why.
 Most of the people in Argentina do not treat mate as something sophisticated and gourmet.
 For them mate is something that they are used to drink every day during work or lunch and they are looking for something that will give them all the benefits of mate but at the same time will not distract them with bright and unusual flavors.
 Taragüi Con Palo is created for quick and simple drinking when the last think that you care about — is the flavor of your mate.
 I respect that, although I prefer more complex yerba mate.

-All Taragüi yerba mate cuts have similar distinct strong smell of prunes and raw cigarette tobacco.
-Other than that, the nose is pretty simple and flat - I cannot distinguish other notes.
+All Taragüi yerba mate cuts have similar distinct strong smell of dried plums and raw cigarette tobacco.
+Other than that, the nose is pretty simple and flat — I cannot distinguish other notes.